SteveJustin1963/tec-Haptic/README.md

 ### Sensor-Based Input
 The system collects input from various sensors placed on the body to detect different types of motion and interaction.
 Commonly used sensors include:

 - **Motion Sensors** – Detects overall movement.
+For entry-level experimentation using an SBC running a Z80 with simple I/O, consider using a basic PIR (Passive Infrared) sensor for detecting motion.
+These sensors are easy to interface with digital inputs and provide a simple on/off signal.
+Alternatively, a mechanical tilt switch or reed switch can be used for basic motion detection without requiring complex signal processing.

 - **Accelerometers** – Measures changes in velocity and direction.
+For entry-level experimentation with a Z80-based SBC, a low-cost MEMS accelerometer such as the ADXL345 can be interfaced via I2C or SPI for simple movement tracking.

 - **Gyroscopes** – Tracks orientation and angular velocity.
+Consider using an MPU6050, which integrates both a gyroscope and an accelerometer, simplifying sensor fusion.

 - **Magnetometers** – Detects magnetic field changes, useful for directional tracking.
+The HMC5883L is a commonly used module that provides digital compass capabilities.

 - **Pressure Sensors** –  Measures applied force or touch intensity.
+Simple force-sensitive resistors (FSRs) can be used to detect pressure changes and provide an easy-to-read analog signal.

 - **Skin Temperature Sensors** – Monitors changes in skin temperature.
+The MLX90614 infrared temperature sensor allows non-contact temperature readings, useful for wearable applications.

 ### Detecting Finger Movements
 Finger movements can be detected using: